Israel-Molestina/note-taker/README.md

 ## Description

 Note Taker is an application that is used to write and save notes.
 The application uses an Express.js back end and saves and retrieves note data from a JSON file.
-I was put in charge of creating the back end, connecting it to the front end and then deploying the applicaiton to Heroku.
+I was put in charge of creating the back end, connecting it to the front end and then deploying the application to Heroku.

 ## Table of Contents